jg-digital-media/jgdm-100DaysOfCode/work/log/round-4.md

+### R4D25:  Thursday 13 February 2020
++ **Notes** - The Express App is now working flawlessly.
+One little Pug generated link tag in a template has caused me so many headaches in the last week.
+But it's now fixed.
+I've also started a new photography website project.

++ **Technologies used** - Node.js, Express.js, HTML5, CSS

 ### R4D24:  Wednesday 12 February 2020
 + **Notes** - Fixed Cards Route.
 Headers still being modified when Query parameters sent.